Bembem Devi Oinam

 Oinam Bembem Devi is the recipient of India's highly prestigious award Padma Shri 2020.

 Early life and club career

 Devi began her career as a footballer in 1988 when she began training at the United Pioneers Club in Imphal.
 In 1991, she was selected to represent the Manipur U-13 team in the sub-junior football tournament.
-Her performances in the tournament got noticed, and was signed up by Yawa Singjamei Leishangthem Lekai club, and two years later, by the Social Union Nascent (SUN) Club.
+Her performances in the tournament seeham was signed up by Yawa Singjamei Leishangthem Lekai club, and two years later, by the Social Union Nascent (SUN) Club.

 At the national level, Devi is a regular member of the Manipur state football team for woman since the year 1993.
 She has been appointed the captain of her state team since the 32nd National Games held in Hyderabad, where she led her state to victory.

-On 9 June 2014, Maldivian football club New Radiant, announced the signing of Devi and another Indian youngster Lako Phuti Bhutia.
-Bembem Devi made her debut as a late 1st half substitute, in their match against Maldives police service on 11 June and her speed and skill were a constant threat to the opposition as Bembem provided two assists in her team's 4–0 win.